Small Fast Multi-Use Hydrogen Fuel Cell Harbor Craft

 Project Benefits

 This project will help displace diesel and gasoline consumption for small vessels with hydrogen, resulting in air pollutant and greenhouse gas emission reductions.
 As the gas system evolves to potentially support clean hydrogen conveyance in the future, the marine sector could be an important end-use to target.
 Increasing hydrogen demand from small marine vessels will lead to increases in hydrogen production and distribution capacity, reducing the cost of hydrogen across multiple sectors.
-This project will also advance the state of hydrogen fuel cell technology for harbor craft in support of forthcoming zero-emission requirements under the California Air Resources Board's proposed Commercial Harbor Craft Regulation modifications.
+This project will also advance the state of hydrogen fuel cell technology for harbor craft in support of port decarbonization efforts.

 Environmental & Public Health